jaller94/node-serial-obd/README.md

 This node module lets you communicate over a serial port with OBD-II ELM327 Connectors using Node.js.

 # Limitations
-* Only tested on Ubuntu
+* Only tested on Ubuntu / Raspberry Pi OS
 * Only tested with rfcomm, and not with actual serial port yet.
 * Only tested on ELM327 devices.
 * Not all OBD-II Commands are implemented yet.